 For the US, more hurricanes will mean one thing, but what would it mean for a smaller, island country like Ireland?

 Well, Ophelia wasn’t a hurricane when it hit, it was an extratropical version of the storm as it sort of transitioned away from a hurricane into more like a winter storm, but Ireland gets wind events quite frequently.
 Something that was different with Ophelia was it was such a strong wind event, it was stretched out over essentially the whole island, and it was also occurring at a time of the year when you still have leaves on your trees, so everything was much more susceptible to tree damage, falling limbs, things like that.
 So people here just need to be aware of what a storm means, and listen to the folks from Met Eireann and your local emergency officials and take their advice and put that into place when there’s a storm.

 Down the line, is there a worst-case scenario when it comes to hurricanes?

 Well, we have lots of worst-case scenarios for hurricanes in different parts of the world.
 In areas like the Indian Ocean, the Bay of Bengal you have millions and millions of people who live in Bangladesh or other areas that are significantly vulnerable to storm surge, which has the potential to kill thousands, tens of thousands of people in a single events.

 We have areas in the United States that are exceptionally vulnerable to storm surge, like Tampa Bay or New Orleans.
 So each one of those has their own worst-case scenario that sometimes can come to fruition.
 We saw that happen in islands like Barbuda and Dominica last year, where you had islands almost wiped off the map.
 So that risk is there now, regardless of what might happen in the future.

-‘The Wind That Shakes the Island’ takes place tomorrow, 13 April, at 5pm in the RDS.
-To register for tickets online, visit the RDS website.
+‘The Wind That Shakes the Island’ took place on 13 April, at 5pm in the RDS.